zelzarextreme/drf_otp/README.md

-A tutorial for my first Django REST Framework project.It sends an OTP to your mobile number using an API Endpoint created in the REST Framework
+A tutorial for my first Django REST Framework project.
+It sends an OTP to your mobile number using an API Endpoint created in the REST Framework